 This is a great place to learn about some of Czechia’s native plants and wildlife.
 Hiking is one of the best activities here, with the glorious Czech summers being ideal for hiking in this national park.

 The Italian Court in Kutná Hora and the Bohemian Switzerland National Park are just two of Czechia’s not-to-be-missed landmarks, and we haven’t even scratched the surface!
-So let’s dive into the list of our favorite landmarks in Czechia.

 - Most Famous Landmarks in the Czech Republic